CodeTemka/Computer-vision-for-Food-and-Dog/README.md

 # Computer-vision-for-Food-and-Dog
 This repository contains ipynb files, in which food classification and dog breed classification is trained using computer vision.
+In Food vision, I used EfficientNetB0 model for simplicity, which gained exceptionally well accuracy after a few epochs.
+I encourage you train for more epochs, or unfreezing the last few layers to maximize the accuracy.
+In summary, this simple model multiplied by more training epochs and fine tuning will achieve incredible accuracy.